nativelibs4java/Scalaxy/README.md

 # Usage with sbt

-To compile your sbt project with Scalaxy's compiler plugin and default compilets, make sure your `build.sbt` file looks like this (see `Examples/Usage`):
+To compile your sbt-0.12.1+ project with Scalaxy's compiler plugin and default compilets, make sure your `build.sbt` file looks like this (see `Examples/UsageWithoutSbtPlugin`):

 	scalaVersion := "2.10.0-RC1"